-I've written hundreds of articles about technology, advertising, digital media, photography, venture capital, fundraising, and more, and been quoted or featured in Fast Company, Wired, Fortune, MIT Technology Review, AdAge, Digiday, The Next Web, Forbes, Crain's, and more.
+I've written hundreds of articles about technology, digital media, photography, and venture capital, and been quoted or featured in Fast Company, Wired, Fortune, MIT Technology Review, AdAge, and more.
+Join 10,271+ people and subscribe to the latest.

 Technology and Venture Capital